Characters of the Overwatch franchise: Doomfist

-Doomfist is both the name of the titular cybernetic gauntlet and the title of its wielder, currently the Nigerian-born Akande Ogundimu, businessman and mixed martial artist turned mercenary.
-As originally released in Overwatch, Doomfist was classified as a Damage hero, but was reworked to become a Tank role in Overwatch 2, giving him more health and damage resistance.
-In his original skill kit, he had a short-range Hand Cannon on his off-hand that fires shotgun-like bursts and regenerates ammo over time, but most of his abilities came through melee attacks from the Doomfist Gauntlet.
-Doomfist can charge up a Rocket Punch that lets him lunge forward and punch an opponent backwards, a Seismic Slam that launches enemies in its range a short distance towards Doomfist, and a Rising Uppercut that greatly launches a single enemy while doing damage.
-Each ability that successfully hits also generates personal shielding for Doomfist (The Best Defense...).
-Doomfist's ultimate ability is named Meteor Strike, allowing him to jump into the air and slam the ground, damaging all enemies in a range around that point and pushing them back a short distance.
-Within Overwatch 2, Doomfist's Uppercut is replaced with a Power Block that absorbs frontal damage for a short time.
+Doomfist is both the name of the titular cybernetic gauntlet and the title passed down to its wielder, currently the Nigerian-born Akande Ogundimu, a businessman and mixed martial artist-turned mercenary.
+As originally released in Overwatch, Doomfist was classified as a Damage hero, but was reworked to become a Tank hero in Overwatch 2, giving him more health and damage resistance.
+He has a short-range Hand Cannon on his off-hand that fires shotgun-like bursts and regenerates ammo over time, but most of his damage comes through melee attacks from the Doomfist Gauntlet.
+Doomfist can charge up a Rocket Punch that lets him lunge forward and punch opponents backwards, a Seismic Slam that damages enemies in front of Doomfist, and a since-removed Rising Uppercut that greatly launches a single enemy while doing damage.
+Each ability that successfully hits also generates temporary overhealth for Doomfist through his passive "The Best Defense...".
+Doomfist's ultimate ability is named Meteor Strike, allowing him to jump into the air and slam the ground, damaging and slowing all enemies in a range around that point.
+Within Overwatch 2, Doomfist's Uppercut is replaced with a Power Block that absorbs frontal damage for a short time, empowering his next Rocket Punch upon absorbing enough damage.

-Doomfist is a generational character, the name and titular weapon passed between three people in the game's fiction.
-The current holder, Akande Ogundimu, was the heir to a cybernetics and prosthetics company with a love of competitive fighting, but he lost his right arm during the Omnic Crisis and although he got a replacement prosthesis, he was barred from competing.
-Looking for something to fill the void, he was approached by the previous holder of the Doomfist, Akinjide Adeyemi, to join the Talon terrorist group.
-Ogundimu agreed and thrived within its ranks, though he eventually grew dissatisfied with Adeyemi's monetary ambitions and killed him to take his weapon, mantle, and control of Talon.
-Though he was later caught by Overwatch and placed in prison, Talon broke him out, and Ogundimu seized his Doomfist gauntlet to reclaim the Doomfist name and retake his position within Talon.

-The concept of the Doomfist has existed since the first cinematic trailer for Overwatch, with the heroes fighting for control of the gauntlet, and since has been teased as a potential playable character in other game updates.
-Doomfist was formally introduced as the 25th hero to Overwatch and was made available to play on all platforms on July 27, 2017.

 Doomfist is voiced by Sahr Ngaujah.